enguangW/enguangW.github.io/_pages/includes/pub.md

 Zhimao Peng, **Enguang Wan**g, Xialei Liu, Ming-Ming Cheng

 - This paper  analyzes the limitations of existing SCOOD methods based on the clustering-based binary In-distribution Filtering strategy and proposes to use dual-threshold ternary sample assignment to select more reliable auxiliary ID and OOD samples for the SCOOD task.
 - It proposes a predictive sample assignment framework for the SCOOD task, which includes a threshold sample assignment mechanism, an ID/OOD concept contrastive representation learning loss, and an additional sample retraining process.
-Experiments show a state-of-the-art performance
+Experiments show a state-of-the-art performance.
 </div>
 </div>